Suryavardhan28/LRU-Cache/README.md

 In this project, the WebSocket connection is established in the frontend to communicate with the backend server.
 This allows the frontend to receive real-time updates about the cache state.

+### Auto eviction of items

+When the cache is full, the least recently accessed item will be automatically evicted from the cache.

 ### Concurrency

 The LRU cache implementation in this project is concurrent in nature.
 It uses a `sync.Mutex` to ensure that only one goroutine can access the cache's critical sections at a time, making it safe for concurrent use.
 The `sync.Mutex` is used to lock and unlock the cache during operations like `Set`, `Get`, and `Delete`, ensuring thread safety.